Anxieye/python-project-49/README.md

 # How to install the package on PC:
 The user must apply commands in the root directory of the project.
 1. Make sure the installed version of Python is at least 3.8.1
+2. Make sure that you have installed the latest version of 'poetry' and 'pip'
+3. Use command 'make build' to build the package
-2. Use command 'make package-install' to intall package
+4. Use command 'make package-install' to install package
-3. For update package the user can use command 'make package-reinstall'
+5. For update package the user can use command 'make package-reinstall'

 # How to start a game:
 1. Use 'brain-calc' command to start first game from description